ajbonner/mage-resque/README.md

     $ curl -sS https://getcomposer.org/installer | php
     $ chmod a+x composer.phar

-If you are already using Magento Composer Installer and have an existing composer.json, add _https://github.com/ajbonner/mage-resque_ to the repositories list and _ajbonner/mage-resque_ as a required dependency for your proejct.
+If you are already using Magento Composer Installer and have an existing _composer.json_, add _https://github.com/ajbonner/mage-resque_ to the repositories list and _ajbonner/mage-resque_ as a required dependency for your project.
 That's it!

-If you do not have an existing Magento Composer Installer composer.json file defined, you can use the following template.
+If you do not have an existing Magento Composer Installer _composer.json_ file defined, you can use the following template.

 	{
 	    "require": {